Subbuteo Tribute Website.

 When the ETSA first split from SSG in the late 1970s, one of their aims was to make a total split from Subbuteo by manufacturing all their own equipment for the game.
 Sadly, a lack of resources meant that this was never really possible, but the rise of other table table soccer manufacturers has meant that this goal (sorry) has now been obtained.
 It is actually quite likely that no Subbuteo made equipment will be seen at a modern table soccer event.
 Like football, a basic table soccer game needs a pitch, a couple of goals, and a ball.

 Pitches started to be manufactured independently when Hasbro stopped production of the popular Astropitch around 1996.
 Most English clubs have at least one pitch from Tom Taylor's Woodentop range who produce pitches in a range of sizes.
 The Woodentop Prima is the standard size of Subbuteo pitch (4'6" by 3').
 The Liga is a shorter version, whilst the Mawra is the standard length, but wider.
 Many of the other manufacturers mentioned above also produce their own pitches.
 Most new pitches have sticky backs, ready to be permanently fixed to a wooden base.
+The Extreme Works pitches seem to be the current go-to choice for tournament/club play.

 The large Toccer goalkeepers also started a revolution in goalkeeper design.
 The Toccer keeper has been reproduced in metal, and various other goalkeepers within the agreed standards have been manufactured. (but all seemingly adding the odd millimetre here and there).